 - To be released if the detention is unlawful.

 In order for you to understand your rights, the police must explain the rights in a language that is appropriate to your age and understanding.
 If you do not understand what the police are telling you, then repeat what the police officer said and ask if that is what they meant.
-Any statement you voluntarily or spontaneously give to the police may be used as evidence against you in criminal proceedings.
+Everything you say voluntarily or spontaneously to the police may be used as evidence against you in criminal proceedings and it is important not to speak to the police without first consulting with a lawyer.

 The right to a lawyer means you can call a lawyer at any stage of the criminal proceedings against you.
 This means before and after the arrest is made.
-The police should tell you that you have a right to a lawyer and if you cannot afford a lawyer, that there are legal agencies to assist you.
-They must provide you with a phone number or tell you that you might obtain a lawyer by a Court Order.
-The police must give you an opportunity to call a lawyer, and give you some privacy when you do speak to the lawyer.
-The police must also tell you that you have a right to talk with your parent or another adult, before being questioned.
+The police must tell you that you have a right to a lawyer and if you cannot afford a lawyer, that there are free lawyers to assist you.
+They must provide you with resources to help you in reaching a lawyer of your choice, which include phone books and a list of phone numbers.
+The police must give you an opportunity to call a lawyer, and let you speak to your lawyer in a private room.
+You have the right to make multiple calls to a lawyer until you are satisfied that you have received proper legal advice, and the police are not allowed to rush you through this process.
+It is important that you tell the police if you are not satisfied with the advice that you received, or that you have not yet reached a lawyer.
+The police must also tell you that you have a right to talk with your parent or another adult before being questioned.

 If you appear in Court without a lawyer, the Judge will inform you about the right to be represented by a lawyer and adjourn the matter until you have time to obtain a lawyer.
 If you are unable to obtain legal counsel, the Judge shall refer you to the local legal aid program or direct that you be represented by counsel.
 If an Order is made for representation, the government will pay for the lawyer.
 You may consult with a lawyer or your parent or any other appropriate person you choose.
 You must have been given a reasonable opportunity to consult with counsel and a parent or other adult relative or an appropriate adult if no relative.